 - an act of violence

 - maliciously and falsely reporting someone to the police without any wrongdoing

-Harassment is unwanted behaviour from someone else that makes you feel distressed, humiliated or threatened.
+Harassment is unwanted behaviour from someone else that makes you feel alarmed, distressed, humiliated, or threatened.
+To count as harassment, these behaviours must have happened more than once.
 Examples of harassment include:

 - abuse (verbal or online)

 Stalking involves persistently following someone.
 It does not necessarily mean following them in person and can include watching, spying, or forcing contact with the victim through any means, including via social media.
 The Suzy Lamplugh Trust defines stalking as

 ‘A pattern of fixated and obsessive behaviour which is repeated, persistent, intrusive and causes fear of violence or engenders alarm and distress in the victim’

 - hanging around somewhere they know the person often visits

 - checking someone’s internet use, email or other electronic communication

 The UK police provide four warning signs of stalking: